postsharp/Metalama.Samples/examples/notifypropertychanged/README.md

 ## Limitations

 This implementation has limitations that you should be aware of.
-Note that all trivial implementations of <xref:System.ComponentModel.INotifyPropertyChanged> suffer from the same limitations.
-The only robust implementation we know about is the one of [PostSharp](https://doc.postsharp.net/model/notifypropertychanged/inotifypropertychanged).

 ### Limitation 1.
 Dependent properties